 We have used this twice.
 It’s the equivalent of making a hotel reservation but at a resort in a condo.
 The challenge is it often requires high points, high fees, and a cleaning fee that would not apply to a week’s reservation.

 Maximizing Your Timeshare Investment

 Let’s assume your maintenance fees are $500 a year, and your RCI membership is $124.
-This means annually, the timeshare costs you $624.
-Add to this any RCI transaction has a booking fee unless you book “that week,” which is free.
-For this example, let’s say booking Cabo is 30K points with a booking fee of $239.
+This means annually; the timeshare costs you $624.
+Add to this any RCI transaction has a booking fee unless you book “that week,” free.
+For this example, booking Cabo is 30K points with a booking fee of $239.
 You are now at $863 for the year.
 Suitable for a week, but if you book another trip for 15K points and a booking fee of $239, you are at $1102 for 14 nights!
 For us, having one is not worth the maintenance fee unless we use it at least twice a year.
 Naturally, the more you use it, the lower the overall annual costs are.

 You will need to combine different search options to get what you want, but it can be done.
 If you modify your approach to how you book where you go, you’ll get the most out of bookings.

 Please feel free to reach out if you have any questions.
 I would be more than happy to help you!

 Nikki Webster is a travel writer who covers how to travel while grinding a day job, how to travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.